jeffufpost/jeffufpost.github.io/README.md

-Personal page use Jekyll-Uno theme
+Personal page using Jekyll-Uno-theme (from Thomas Zühlke)